Quick Facts

 At this concentration:

-MOTS-c is most commonly discussed as a subcutaneous injectable mitochondrial-derived peptide compound.
+MOTS-c is most commonly discussed as a subcutaneous injectable mitochondrial-derived peptide.

 - Primary Route: SubQ Injection